-- (1) Add the operator to the operator table in tran/optab; the structure of the table is described in Section 1.1. - (2) Create a unique name for the new token and make a new token table entry in tran/tokens in the operators section of the table.
+- (1) Add the operator to the operator table in tran/optab; the structure of the table is described in Section 1.1.
+Do not put any tabs in optab. - (2) Create a unique name for the new token and make a new token table entry in tran/tokens in the operators section of the table.
 Although the operators section of the table is in alphabetical order by token name as distributed, there is no need to preserve this order.
-(Do not put any tabs in the file tokens if it is to be processed by the Icon program mktoktab.icn discussed in Section 1.1.) - (3) If a running Version 4 of lcon is not available, edit the files tran/optab.c and tran/toktab.c to correspond to the changes made in steps 1 and 2.
+Do not put any tabs in the file tokens. - (3) If a running Version 5 of Icon is not available, edit the files tran/optab.c and tran/toktab.c to correspond to the changes made in steps 1 and 2.
 This sometimes involves a renumbering of token table entries in both files (but nowhere else).
-If a running Version 4 of lcon is available, a make in tran executes mktoktab to produce the new token tables.
-(In the interpreter, the make interprets mktoktab.u)

-- (4) Add the operator to the grammar in tran/ucon.g.
+If a running Version 5 of Icon is available, a make in tran executes mktoktab to produce the new token tables. - (4) Add the operator to the grammar in tran/icon.g.
 The token name must be added to the list of terminal symbols at the beginning of the grammar file, and the operator must be inserted into the syntax at the appropriate precedence level.
 If the precedence is the same as that of an existing operator, simply add the operator as an alternative to the existing production; otherwise, insert a new production, and change the production at the next lower precedence level to refer to the new one.
 The semantic action should create either a BINOP or a UNOP node in the parse tree; use existing actions as a prototype. - (5) The new operator must now be added to the code generator in tran/code.c.
 Insert a case in either of the routines binop or unop for the new token name that assigns a new intermediate code opcode to name, as for other operators this causes the new opcode to be emitted into the ucode.
 The opcode should have the same name as the library routine that performs the operation.

 The new intermediate code opcode must also be added to the linker.
 Add a defined constant to link/opcode.h; order here is not important.
 Then add the opcode name and the defined constant to link/opcode.c; alphabetical order must be preserved here, since a binary search is used.
-Then edit the code generator in link/code.c, adding a case in the routine gencode with either the binary or the unary operators.
+Then edit the code generator in link/lcode.c, adding a case in the routine gencode with either the binary or the unary operators.
 The standard processing here emits code that evaluates the operand(s), then calls a library routine with the same name as the intermediate code opcode.
 The system is then be ready to be made as described above.